ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 It is not easy to create a universally profitable strategy.
 Usually, strategies are created for certain market patterns and can produce uncontrollable losses when applied to other data.
-Therefore stopping auto trading when too many losses occur is important.
+Therefore, stopping auto trading when too many losses occur is important.
 A special group of strategy commands help you manage risk.
 They all start with the ``strategy.risk.`` prefix.